-A powerful amp generally takes up a chunk of space, whether it’s in your bedroom, home studio, or on the stage.
+A powerful amp generally takes up a chunk of space, whether it’s in your bedroom, home music room, or on the stage.

 There’s nothing wrong with that if you have the space.
 But if you’d prefer more space and fewer things to stub your toe on, a mini amp is a good practice choice!

 Easy To Travel With